danilocgsilva/dotenv_manager/README.md

 ```
 demanager
 ```
-List all commands for demanager
+Prints a help text for user

 (to be implemented)
 ```